dsyer/cf-memory-tests/README.md

 |main   |The main type to use (can be empty or "auto").
 If provided then corresponds to a manifest entry name (case insensitive). |start-class |
 |extra  |Additional JVM command line options     |-verbose:class |

+The numerical arguments can be replaced with "0", in which case the buildpack will choose a default value.

 Example:

 ```